 A simplified template is used for projects or discrete instances of time that won’t be repeated (e.g. an employee fills in for someone on parental leave).
 The simplified version will include different sections depending on the type of work or unique situation.
 The most effective one-off performance review templates include a section of expectations set (ideally) before the project began.
 If you have explicitly agreed upon expectations, list them out in the review along with metrics associated, if applicable.

-Simplified review templates often don’t include an assessment of Core Values, ties to larger OKRs, or feedback from multiple people.
+Simplified check-in templates often don’t include an assessment of Core Values, ties to larger OKRs, or feedback from multiple people.
 Employees aren’t usually expected to reach a stretch target in a short period of time, so they really depend on the goals and expectations set before the engagement.
-As with every performance review, leave room for questions, comments, and feedback on how to improve the process.
+As with every performance check-in, leave room for questions, comments, and feedback on how to improve the process.